Phanx/wow-addon-updater/README.md

+﻿
-Simple updater for World of Warcraft addons written in Lua.
+**Simple personal updater for World of Warcraft addons written in Lua.**

-### Usage:
+## Usage

 `lua updater.lua`

-On first run, or when new addons are detected, the script will attempt to match each addon to a project on CurseForge or Wowace, and ask you to confirm each match.
-You can also choose to manually specify the project, or ignore the addon.
+On first run, or when new addons are detected, the script will attempt to match each addon to a project on CurseForge or Wowace, and ask you to confirm each match, manually specify the project, or ignore the addon.

-For new addons whose TOC files don't include the version number, a fresh copy of the addon will be downloaded and installed.
+For new addons whose TOC files don't include a version number, or don't match any version numbers listed on the project page, a fresh copy of the addon will be downloaded and installed.
 It's the only way to be sure (tm).

 To manually edit matches later, or ignore / un-ignore addons, edit the `db.lua` file created in the script directory.

-### Installation:
+Local Git repositories and SVN working copies are ignored automatically.

+## Future

+- WoWInterface support
+- New addon installation
+- Interactive update mode
+- Interactive management features

+## Installation

-1. `cd` into your AddOns folder.
+1. `cd` into your AddOns folder
-2. `git clone <url here> zz-updater`
+2. `git clone <url> <folder>`
-3. `cd zz-updater`
+3. `cd <folder>`

-### Requirements:
+4. See "Usage" above

+If you install anywhere other than `AddOns\<something>` you'll need to edit the `BASEDIR` value in `common.lua` accordingly.

+## Requirements

-- Linux (or maybe macOS or Cygwin, but not tested)
+- Linux
+- gvfs-utils
+- wget
+- unzip
 - Lua
 - luafilesystem

-- luasec
-- luasocket
-- wget
-- unzip
+## History

+*TLDR version:* I should not need a virtual machine and a magnifying glass to update my World of Warcraft addons.

+*Long version:* The official Curse updater (a) doesn't run on Linux, including under Wine, and (b) is an ever-increasingly bloated pile of social garbage that (c) takes forever to launch and do anything in VirtualBox, and (d) is even worse at detecting addons than the previous Curse Client was. 💩 🤢 😠

+WoWInterface support will be coming soon, because while their official updater, while it does run okay under Wine, has way too many bugs with addon and version detection to be usable with 100+ addons.
+Also, no working copy detection. 😞

+Also, both totally fail at usability for even the mildly visually impaired.

-### License
+## License

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2,